mzabaluev/mrkl/README.md

   second-preimage attacks, can be provided by default.

-* Building both left-filled, uniform-leaf-depth binary trees permitting single-child rightmost internal nodes (as in Bitcoin), and full, but not necessarily balanced binary trees (as in Certificate Transparency), should be supported as primary use cases.
+* Building both left-filled, uniform-leaf-depth binary trees permitting rightmost "angle" internal nodes (as in Bitcoin), and full, but not necessarily balanced binary trees (as in Certificate Transparency), should be supported as primary use cases.